-savings by energy type
+savings percentage by building

 Metric Tons of Carbon Saved